the8472/ffcnt/README.md

 ## Requirements

 * Linux
-* A filesystem that supports the `fiemap` ioctl on directories.
-Otherwise no speedup over `find` will be achieved, but counting will still work.
-Tested with Ext4, others may work too (Feedback welcome!)
+* A filesystem that supports the `fiemap` ioctl on directories.<br>
+Currently **ext4** is known to provide that.
+If you know other ones, please report!<br>
+Incompatible filesystems will work but gain no speedup over `find`.

-You can test support the `filefrag` tool.
+You can test filesystem support with the `filefrag` tool.

 ```
 ## supported